On inhomogeneous extension of Thue-Roth's type inequality with moving targets: Abstract

 where $H(u)$ denotes the absolute Weil height.
-As an application of this result, we also prove a transcendence result, which states as follows: Let $\alpha>1$ be a real number.
-Let $\beta$ be an algebraic irrational and $\lambda$ be a non-zero real algebraic number.
+This is an inhomogeneous analogue of the main theorem in \cite{corv}.
+As an application of our result, we also prove a transcendence result, which states as follows: Let $\alpha>1$ be a real number.
+Let $\beta$ be an algebraic irrational number and $\lambda$ be a non-zero real algebraic number.
 For a given real number $\varepsilon >0$, if there are infinitely many natural numbers $n$ for which $||\lambda\alpha^n+\beta|| < 2^{- \varepsilon n}$ holds true, then $\alpha$ is transcendental, where $||x||$ denotes the distance from its nearest integer.
-When $\alpha$ and $\beta$ both are algebraic satisfying same conditions, then a particular result of Kulkarni, Mavraki and Nguyen, proved in \cite{kul} asserts that $\alpha^d$ is a Pisot number.
-When $\beta $ is algebraic irrational, our result implies that no algebraic number $\alpha$ satisfies the inequality for infinitely many natural numbers $n$.
+When $\alpha$ and $\beta$ both are algebraic numbers satisfying same conditions, then a particular result of Kulkarni, Mavraki and Nguyen in \cite{kul} asserts that $\alpha^d$ is a Pisot number.
+When $\beta $ is an algebraic irrational, our result implies that no algebraic number $\alpha$ satisfies the inequality for infinitely many natural numbers $n$.
 Also, our result strengthens a result of Wagner and Ziegler \cite{wagner}.
-The proof of our results uses the Subspace Theorem based on the idea of Corvaja and Zannier \cite{corv} together with various modification play a crucial role in the proof.